 Prerequisites: MCFT 504, MCFT 526, MCFT 560, MCFT 569.
-Restrictions: Admission to the Marriage, Couple, and Family Therapy
+Restrictions: Admission to the Marriage, Couple, and Family Therapy program.

-Additional Courses for Ecopsychology Concentration
+Additional Courses for Ecotherapies Concentration

-CPSY 501 Introduction to Ecopsychology
+ECOT 501 Introduction to Ecotherapy

-Content: Ecopsychology is the field of inquiry concerned with the humannature relationship.
-As a species, we came of age embedded in the natural world, and that need for nature still resides in our bodies, minds, and spirit.
-A substantial body of scientific evidence demonstrates the physical and psychological benefits of interacting with nature.
-There is a growing interest in this area of psychology as we recognize the decreased presence of nature in our lives; the exponential growth of technology in daily living; and the awareness of global climate change and the role psychology has to play in addressing it.
-Ecopsychology recognizes that one of the central challenges of our time is to integrate our embeddedness within the natural world with our scientific culture and our technological selves.
-This course guides students toward self-reflection regarding their environmental identity and their "sense of place"; it explores the motivations for integrating ecological perspectives into academic and professional work; and it addresses the interrelationship between human and planetary health and wellbeing.
-Prerequisites: None.
+Content: Ecotherapy is the field of inquiry concerned with the humannature relationship and includes a substantial body of evidence demonstrating the physical and psychological benefits of interacting with nature.
+A basic tenet of the field is that our inner worlds and the outer world are intimately connected.
+The need for nature still resides in our bodies, minds, and spirit.
+From an ecotherapy perspective, a central challenge of our time is the integration of our connection with nature with our scientific culture and our technological selves.
+As such, ecotherapy has a role to play in addressing such issues as the decreased presence of nature in our lives; the exponential growth of technology in daily living; and the impact of global climate change.
+This course guides students toward self-reflection regarding their environmental identity and their "sense of place".
+It also explores the motivations for integrating ecological perspectives into academic and professional work.

-CPSY 554 Theoretical & Empirical Basis of Ecopsychology
+ECOT 554 Theoretical & Empirical Basis of Ecopsychology

-Content: This course provides an introduction to ecopsychological theory and surveys research that supports the theoretical foundations of nature-based practices found in Ecotherapy and Wilderness Therapy.
-The course also surveys related concepts, findings and practices in psychology and the social sciences that provide a foundation for conservation and sustainability work, and for environmental education, advocacy, and activism.
+Content: This course provides an introduction to ecopsychological theory and surveys research that supports the theoretical foundations of nature based practices found in Ecotherapy, Wilderness Therapy, and other Nature-based therapies.
+The course also surveys related concepts, findings and practices in psychology and counseling/therapy that provide a foundation for conservation and sustainability work, environmental education, advocacy, and activism.

-Prerequisites: CPSY-501 Credits: 1 semester hour.
+Prerequisites: ECOT-501 Credits: 1 semester hour.

-CPSY 596 Wilderness and Adventure Therapy Immersion
+ECOT 596 Wilderness and Adventure Therapy Immersion

-Content: This course provides an opportunity to explore ecopsychology concepts and practices in the context of a multi-day outdoor experience.
-Topics include backcountry safety, outdoor leadership, wilderness philosophy and conservation, benefits of immersion in natural settings and retreats from modern technologies, multicultural rites of passage, and techniques for mental health and substance abuse treatment.
-The course typically features an off-campus weeklong or multi-weekend residential format with activities such as tent camping, day or overnight hiking, mindfulness and team building exercises, rock climbing and river rafting.
-Equipment provided.
+Content: This course provides an opportunity to explore ecopsychology concepts and nature based practices in the context of a multi-day outdoor experience.
+Topics include backcountry safety, outdoor leadership, wilderness philosophy and conservation, benefits of immersion in natural settings and retreats from modern technologies; multicultural rites of passage; and techniques for counseling/therapy in the outdoors.
+The course typically features an off-campus weeklong or multi-weekend residential format including tent camping along with other activities such as day and/or overnight hiking; mindfulness and team building exercises; and other nature based and/or adventure based activities.
 Outdoor experience not required.
-There is course fee.
+There is a course fee.

-Prerequisites: CPSY 501.
-Credits: 2 semester hours.
+Prerequisites: ECOT-501 Credits: 2 semester hours.

-CPSY 597 Ecotherapy and Applied Ecopsychology
+ECOT 597 Ecotherapy and Applied Ecopsychology

-Content: This course in ecotherapy focuses on broadening and deepening the practice of psychotherapy by extending the psychotherapeutic context to include the natural world in which we live.
+Content: This course in Ecotherapy focuses on broadening and deepening the practice of counseling and therapy by extending the psychotherapeutic context to include the natural world in which we live.
 We will further our survey of research that supports the theoretical foundations of ecotherapy found in environmental and conservation psychology, ecopsychology, evolutionary psychology, and biophilia.
 Specific practices and methods that incorporate nature into the therapeutic process will be explored and students will have the opportunity to practice these techniques.
-We will explore topics such as environmental identity, restorative effects of direct contact with nature, a "sense of place," the concepts of a Nature Language and Human Rewilding, and contemporary influences that affect the human-nature relationship.
-Ethical issues unique to the practice of ecotherapy will be discussed.
+We will further explore the restorative effects of direct contact with nature, the psychological impact of "a sense of place", the concepts of a Nature Language and Human Rewilding, and contemporary influences that affect the human-nature relationship.
+Ethical issues unique to the practice of ecotherapy and incorporating ecotherapy with special populations will be discussed.

-Prerequisites: CPSY-554, CPSY-501
+Prerequisites: ECOT-501, ECOT-554